nisa-07/SQL-Hackerrank/Solution/Aggregation-problem.md

 WHERE DISTRICT='California';
 ```

-Query the difference between the maximum and minimum populations in CITY.
+4.Query the difference between the maximum and minimum populations in CITY.

 ```sql
 SELECT MAX(POPULATION)-MIN(POPULATION)